Pending CLE credit in Kansas and Missouri

 With individuals living longer and the high incidence of divorces, odds have become much greater that a person will divorce and remarry, in some instances a number of times.
 Such “second marriages” can present particular problems and challenges to clients and their estate planners which are not present in any other context, most severely when both spouses have children of their own prior to the marriage.
 “Blended families” pose unique issues with respect to the management of assets upon a disability of either spouse, as well as the disposition of assets on the death of either spouse.
 The vast majority of second marriages are simply poorly planned to meet such exigencies, resulting in a very high frequency of destruction of the integrity of the desired disposition of the estates of either or both spouses, unnecessary legal fees, and significant family disharmony and emotional turmoil not only between or among the children of a deceased or disabled spouse, but also between such children and a step-parent and between the children of both spouses.
 In addition, there are also issues in second marriages relating to the protection of assets from a dissolution of marriage claim or inheritance claim of a spouse which are usually of greater import due to one or both parties typically having accumulated significant assets prior to the marriage.
 Finally, there are tax, governmental benefits and other potential detriments that can be incurred as a result of second marriages that are in need of being understood by clients prior to the marriage and militated against to the full extent possible through proper planning.
 Mr. Bish will discuss such foregoing issues and problem areas and present planning techniques and strategies that comprehensively address them.

-11:10 pm • New Tax Laws and a Potpourri of Things the Non-Tax Lawyer Should Know to Advise Their Clients
+11:10 am • Tax Law Update and a Potpourri of Things the Non-Tax Lawyer Should Know In Advising Their Clients

 Robert M. Hughes, Bever Dye LC, Wichita

-Selected highlights of the Tax Cut and Jobs Act passed in 2017 with an emphasis on the provisions effecting individuals and small business.
-A review of recent tax cases that are important in advising clients along with a discussion that in many instance “all the rage” has shifted to income tax and ways to achieve a step-up in tax basis on the first and second spouses death while insuring the property passes how the parties want.
+Now that the Tax Cut and Jobs Act passed in 2017 is a year old, a discussion of what provisions matter to most individuals and small business.
+A review of recent tax cases along with a discussion of ways to achieve a step-up in tax basis at each spouses death while insuring the property passes how the parties desire; a couple of thoughts on planning with retirement assets and if time, considerations in transferring business from one generation to the next.

 12:00 pm • LUNCH (Provided)